witnet/documentation/docs/tutorials/bitcoin-price-feed/aggregations.md

-- When a Witnet node gets a request assigned for resolution, it retrieves every source, applies the source companion scripts on the retrieved data, collects the results into an `Array`, and then apply the aggregator on it, first running the filters and eventually the reducer.
+- When a Witnet node gets a request assigned for resolution, it retrieves every source, applies the source companion scripts on the retrieved data, collects the results into an `Array`, and then apply the aggregator on it, first running the filters and later the reducer.